amyyyth/CommandExtension/README.md

 # Command & Search Browser Extension

 ## Background
 This is a very short weekend project that came out of frustration.
 I was using the browser and I felt like everytime i need to search for something on YouTube, I need to go to the site and then search for it.
-It was just too many keystrokes and I just went ahead and made an extension for chromium based browsers.
-Sadly, I use Arc browser and it does not support extensions fully, but I hope this comes in handy for someone out there.
+It was just too many keystrokes and I might be a bit too lazy for that.
+Hence, here we are now.

 ## Overview
 This browser extension allows users to perform quick searches and navigate websites using simple commands.
 Users can customize their own commands and search queries to fit their needs.